HoussemDellai/aks-course/24_private_cluster/Readme.md

 # Address:  not found
 ```

-Pros and cons of this approach:
+Pros of this approach:
-➕ Kubernetes CLI connects only through internal Load Balancer.
+* Kubernetes CLI connects only through internal Load Balancer.
-➕ Worker nodes connect to control plane over internal Load Balancer.
+* Worker nodes connect to control plane over internal Load Balancer.
+and cons:
-➖ Uses a subnet with CIDR range `/28` at least.
+* Uses a subnet with CIDR range `/28` at least.

 ## How to access a private cluster